Things to do in Page Arizona

 Things to do in Page Arizona Area: Antelope Canyon

-One of our personal favorite destinations is Antelope Canyon.
+One of our favorite destinations is Antelope Canyon.
 These slot canyons are a gorgeous site that also provides amazing pictures for any social media account.
 Antelope Canyon is located on Navajo land so you will need a tour guide to see the slot canyons.

 The canyon is split into two main canyons, Upper Antelope Canyon and Lower Antelope Canyon.
 The Lower Canyon is less expensive to visit but there are stairs, making it harder to access for the elderly and the disabled.
 For those that want to visit the canyons, the upper canyon is the better option for those that are older or have physical disabilities.